 Suitable for all young people, Did You Know is a series of animated videos and comic strips developed with young people which contain expert facts about alcohol and drugs common in New Zealand.
 Did You Know also includes a conversation planner to take the stress out of what might feel like a difficult conversation.

-Watch the videos at drugfoundation.org.nz/didyouknow and order the printed comic strip posters and booklet with conversation planner from our Resources page.
-Youth services can host the Did You Know microsite on their own website.
-Preview the microsite at dyk.drugfoundation.org.nz and contact us if you're interested.
+Visit drugfoundation.org.nz/didyouknow and order printed materials including a complete booklet from our Resources page.
+Youth services can also host the Did You Know microsite on their own website.
+Preview the microsite at dyk.drugfoundation.org.nz and contact for more information.

-Designed for young people who are using or considering using alcohol or other drugs, these pocket cards were made in partnership with Werry Workforce Whāraurau.
-This is an ideal takeaway that complements the brief advice component of the SACS ABC screening being rolled out in primary care throughout New Zealand.
-They contain information about what to expect if using, how to be safer and what to look out for.
-They are best used following a conversation with a young person who is currently using or is likely to use.
+For young people who have tried or are considering using alcohol or drugs, a little more information could reduce problems in future.
+This series of pocket cards was made in partnership with Werry Workforce Whāraurau.
+The cards can be used to guide a conversation.
+They are also an ideal takeaway that supports the brief advice component of the SACS ABC screening in New Zealand primary care settings.
+The cards outline what to expect if using, how to be safer and what to do if things go wrong.
+They are best used following a conversation with a young person who is currently using or likely to use.